coffeymug/ataddons/index.md

 Addon Control Panel | Allows you change the addons you are currently using without logging out.
 You can reload your UI on the fly and create addon profile sets.
 Action Bar Saver | Saves keybindings.
 Aesa | Enemy cooldown tracker.
 Afflicted | Tracks enemy cooldowns.
 A powerful addon for Warlocks and CD reliant classes.
-Very customizable.
 AfterCast | Useful for Mages.
 Can be used to alert teammates of a successful spell cast.

 With Aftercast you must use a macro like the following;